Monoidal Hom-Hopf algebras: The Hom-construction

 \begin{proof} From the naturality of $a$, it follows that ${a}_{M,N,P}$ and $\tilde{a}_{M,N,P}$ are morphisms in $\Hh(\Cc)$.
 Let us show that $\tilde{a}$ is natural in $M,N$ and $P$.
 Let $f:\ M\to M'$, $g:\ N\to N'$ and $h:\ P\to P'$ be morphisms in $\Hh(\Cc)$, and consider the diagram

 The left square commutes since $f,g,h\in \Hh(\Cc)$.
 The right square commutes since $a$ is natural.
-Hence the whole diagram commutes, and this shows that $\tilde{a}$ is natural.\\ We will next show that $a$ satisfies the pentagon axiom \cite[(XI.2.6)]{K}.
-In the following computation, the naturality of $a$ is used several times.
-For $(M,\mu),(N,\nu),(P,\pi),(Q,q)\in \Hh(\Cc)$, we have
+Hence the whole diagram commutes, and this shows that $\tilde{a}$ is natural.\\ We will next show that $\tilde{a}$ satisfies the Pentagon Axiom (see \cite[(XI.2.6)]{K} e.g.).
+In the following computation, the naturality of $a$ is used several times. \\For $(M,\mu),(N,\nu),(P,\pi),(Q,q)\in \Hh(\Cc)$, we have

-Both expressions are equal, since the pentagon axiom holds for $a$.\\ We will now show that $\tilde{l}$ is natural: take $f:\ M\to N$ in $\Hh(\Cc)$, and consider the diagram
+Both expressions are equal, since the Pentagon Axiom holds for $a$.\\ We will now show that $\tilde{l}$ is natural: take $f:\ M\to N$ in $\Hh(\Cc)$, and consider the diagram

 The left square commutes, by the naturality of $l$, and the right square commutes since $f\in \Hh(\Cc)$.
-The naturality of $\tilde{r}$ can be proved in a similar way.\\ Let us finally show that the triangle axiom is satisfied.
+The naturality of $\tilde{r}$ can be proved in a similar way.\\ Let us finally show that the Triangle Axiom is satisfied.

 \end{proof}

 \begin{proposition}\prlabel{1.2} Let $\Cc=(\Cc,\ot,I,a,l,r,c)$ be a braided monoidal category.
 Then $\widetilde{\Hh}(\Cc)=(\Hh(\Cc),\ot,(I,I),\tilde{a},\tilde{l},\tilde{r},c)$ is also a braided monoidal category. \end{proposition}